 That said, rooms are usually smaller than their counterparts on the flat ground but quite serviceable.
 Don’t forget how the building materials were hauled up.
 The two hotels both enjoy a great location, approximately an hour’s walking distance from different cable stations.
-Rooms are generally cozy, quiet and clean.
+Rooms are generally cozy, quiet, and clean.
 Book those with a breathtaking view to maximize your stay.
-Heater and fluffy beds are available to give guests a well-deserved rest after a long climb and before another climb in the next morning.
+Heater and fluffy beds are available to give guests a well-deserved rest after a long climb and before another climb the next morning.
 For recycling concerns, they offer shower gel and shampoo but no slippers and toothbrushes, so bring your own.

-Queen room of Xihai Hotel.
+Queen Room of Xihai Hotel

-Queen room of Beihai Hotel.
+Queen Room of Beihai Hotel

 Due to the limited number of foreign visitors, English is not popular among the staff and many western visitors find it difficult to find well-pointed help.
 That’s why I strongly recommend using a private tour service - you've always got covered.
 Food is excellently cooked, with pricing set a bit higher and not much option for western cuisine, but the coffee is not bad.